Lake Pontchartrain is located in Southeastern Louisiana, north of New Orleans.

-Lake Pontchartrain is the largest inland body of water in Louisiana at 630 square miles.
-It is actually an estuary, not a lake, connected to the Gulf of Mexico and various rivers and bayous.
+Lake Pontchartrain is the largest inland body of water in Louisiana and the second biggest inland saltwater body in the United States at 630 square miles.
+Lake Pontchartrain ranges in depth from 12 to 14 feet in some areas to as deep as 65 feet in others.
+Lake Pontchartrain is actually a natural estuary, not a lake, connected to the Gulf of Mexico and various rivers and bayous.
 The Causeway Bridge runs 23 miles over the lake and is the longest bridge over water in the world!
-It connects New Orleans to the North Shore and takes about 50 minutes to fully cross.
+It connects New Orleans to the North Shore and takes about 30 minutes to fully cross.

 Along the lake, find a family-friendly neighborhood full of mom-and-pop shops, fresh seafood, local restaurants and outdoor activities.
 See our guide below to explore the Lake Pontchartrain area.